 Karakul (Kyrgyz: Karakul; Russian: Kara-Kul; alternatively transcribed as Kara-Kulʼ, or Kara-Köl) sometimes Google even mentions it as Karakol (Which is a larger city in Issyk Kul area).
-It is easy to get confused with the name of the town as there are several Karakul or almost similar named lake in Tajikistan and Kazakhstan as well.
-The Karakul we are talking about this time is a small city in the Jalal-Abad Region of Kyrgyzstan located at the foot of the Ferghana Range at an altitude of about 1000 meters.
+It is easy to get confused with the name of the town as there are several Karakuls in Central Asia, for example a well known similar named lake in Tajikistan and in Kazakhstan as well.
+The Karakul we are talking about this time, is a small city in the Jalal-Abad Region of Kyrgyzstan, located at the foot of the Ferghana Range at an altitude of about 1000 meters.

 During the last 30 years, a lot of residents of Kara-köl have left the country, especially people of different ethnicities like Russian, Tatars and today more than 90% of the population of Kara-Kul are Kyrgyz.
-In 2018 there was an event gathering of fellow countrymen where the majority of people who moved to Russia and other countries as well as to the capital came back to meet each other.
+In 2018 there was an event gathering of fellow countrymen where the majority of people who moved to Russia and other countries as well as to the capital, came back to meet each other.

-There are couple of hotels in the city but we recommend that you should stay in homestay or guest house instead as the quality of the hotels is really below almost any standards unless you are looking for the authentic dilapidated Soviet experience.
-Having said that we have heard that the new hotel Altyn in the town is a big improvement to the situation.
-Kara-Kul is a place where you can see the authentic small town life of Kyrgyzstan with a more industrial twist as the town has very little of agriculture.
+There are couple of hotels in the city but we recommend that you should stay in a homestay or guest house instead as the quality of the hotels is really below almost any standards unless you are looking for the authentic dilapidated Soviet experience.
+Having said that, we have heard that the new hotel Altyn in the town is a big improvement to the situation.
+Kara-Kul is a place where you can see the authentic small town life of Kyrgyzstan with a more industrial twist as the town has very little agriculture.
 One could say it is the true Kyrgyz lifestyle as most of the people still live in rural towns and villages.

 From Kara-köl You can visit the Toktogul reservoir which is one of the most popular leisure destinations within the locals.
 Another picturesque destination is the Kara-Suu lake which is an excellent place to enjoy nature and to relax without many people or tourists.
 Young people also visit the Kayindy river for picnics, which is located in the south part of Karakul town and further up the mountain valley.
 There is also a summer camp for kids that still operates during the summer holidays.